SimonScapan/AuntElisa/backend/chatbot/README.md

 As this approach is the offical approach we are handing in as the result of our project, this file is cleaned up and structured in the different steps of development.

+This model was inspired by a [repository of Moein Hasani](https://github.com/Moeinh77/Chatbot-with-TensorFlow-and-Keras).